pandas-dev/pandas/doc/source/io.rst

    with open('tmp.csv', 'w') as fh:
        fh.write(data)

-By default, numbers with a thousands separator will be parsed as strings
+By default, numbers with a thousands separator will be parsed as strings:

 .. ipython:: python